 By the way, this article is not about Covid-19.
 I have no desire (nor the expertise to weigh in on the medical issues).
-I am, however, interested in how this epidemic has affected relationships.
+I am, however, interested in how this epidemic has affected relationships and relationship habits.

 I recently listened to a podcast on forming habits.
 While the numbers vary depending on who you ask, it takes somewhere between 21 to 30 days to form a habit.
 Some research even suggests it’s much longer than that at 90 days.

 Regardless.
 We are now over 147 days in a virus lockdown and most sociologist and psychologist recognize the fact that our lives have changed forever.
 Not just because of the viral impact of the disease.
 But because of the nature of habit forming.

 In This Article

 147 days is more than enough time to create new habits.

 For example, business professionals believe we have changed forever the way to do business and shop.
 Zoom meetings will replace face-to-face sit down meetings.